My Problem Is Setting Expectations for Other People

 There’s no greater source of suffering than setting expectations for other people to do exactly what you would.
 This is a common mistake.
 In the end, it will always end up affecting your emotional balance.

-It’s fair to say that we all set expectations for the people we love most, and we do so because it offers us a sense of security.
+It’s fair to say that we all set expectations for the people we love.
+We do so because it gives us a sense of security.

-“I know that my partner will support me because I would do the same for him.”
+“I know that my partner will support me because I would do the same for them.”

-Expecting, anticipating and hoping for the other person to do as we would do is a way of “controlling our world” and feeling secure about certain things.
+Expecting, anticipating, and hoping the other person will do what you would is a way of trying to “control” your world to help you feel secure about certain things.

-However, things don’t always happen like we want them to.
-Clearly we all need a certain amount of security in our lives.
-If we didn’t have some sense of security, we wouldn’t know what to rely on and we’d suffer as a result.
+However, things don’t always happen the way you want them to.
+Obviously, we all need some amount of security in our lives.
+Without any at all, we wouldn’t know what to rely on, and we’d suffer as a result.

-But sometimes we take this thinking to the extreme: it’s not right to think that the rest of the world should act in accordance with our values.
+But sometimes we take this thinking to the extreme: it’s not right to think that the rest of the world should act based on your values.

 Today we’d like you to reflect on that a little.

 Parents expect their children to behave like they would.
-Friends will usually wait for us to back them up in every situation and for every problem they face.
-A husband expects his wife to always meet his expectations.
+Friends will usually wait for you to back them up in every situation and for every problem they face.
+A husband wants his wife to always meet his expectations.

 We’re sure that you’ve encountered similar situations in your life.
-These expectations are really dangerous and can deeply damage the relationship and your self-esteem.
+These kinds of expectations are really dangerous and can deeply damage a relationship, and your self-esteem.
 It’s just not right.